marsdrums/ReSTIR-reworking/The gi pass explained/4) Specular.md

 ### The PDF for reflections

-To determine the ray direction for reflections, I refer to microfacet theory.
+To determine the ray direction for reflections, i refer to microfacet theory.
 Here’s a quick recap:

 From the perspective of microfacet theory, a pixel cannot be represented by a single surface orientation.
 Instead, it represents a "patch" of microscopic surfaces, each with its own unique orientation.
 The variation in these facet orientations is governed by a roughness parameter, which controls the divergence of their normals.
 Since individual facet normals cannot be computed analytically, they are represented statistically.